butteronarchbtw/rose-pine-dwm-patches/README.md

 # rose pine dwm patches

-this provides some basic patches for appyling [Rose Pine](https://rosepinetheme.com/) to dwm
+this provides some basic patches for applying [Rose Pine](https://rosepinetheme.com/) to dwm

 the folders are named after the respective accent color (which can be found on the [Rose Pine website](https://rosepinetheme.com/palette/ingredients/))